Kiwitaxi for Group Travel: Minibuses, Pricing & What to Expect

 The booking confirmation includes driver name and phone number via email, which helps for coordination.
 Share this with all group members before landing.

 Welcome Pickups offers groups the premium in-terminal experience but at higher prices and with fewer large-vehicle options in some cities.
-GetTransfer may win on price through its bidding system, but vehicle details are less transparent until a driver accepts. intui.travel offers shared shuttles that can work for budget groups willing to share with strangers, but this rarely makes sense for a coordinated group wanting a private vehicle.
+Their maximum group size is typically 7-8 passengers, making them unsuitable for larger parties.
+GetTransfer may win on price through its bidding system, but vehicle details are less transparent until a driver accepts.
+For budget-sensitive groups willing to trade convenience for savings, GetTransfer's bidding can deliver 20-30% savings on minibus routes. intui.travel offers shared shuttles that can work for budget groups willing to share with strangers, but this rarely makes sense for a coordinated group wanting a private vehicle.

 Book early — minibuses have limited availability, especially in peak season and at popular airports.
+July and August bookings at Mediterranean airports should be made at least two weeks ahead.
 Specify your exact luggage count and any oversized items.
 Consider booking a return transfer at the same time for a smoother departure.
 And always confirm the maximum passenger count includes your actual group — some listings count child passengers differently.

 Read our full Kiwitaxi review for pricing, coverage details, and comparison with all four transfer services.